skullzarmy/balance-asset-gathering-system/README.md

 1. Click the "**+ Add Wallet**" button
 2. Enter a Tezos address (tz1...), .tez domain, or Etherlink address (0x...)
-3. BAGS will auto-detect the chain and fetch balances
+3. B.A.G.S. will auto-detect the chain and fetch balances
 4. Optionally add a nickname for easy identification

 ### Viewing Portfolio